currinjs/CurrinJS/aio/content/guide/structural-directives.md

-When the condition is false, `NgIf` removes its host element from the DOM, detaches it from DOM events (the attachments that it made), detaches the component from Angular change detection, and destroys it.
+When the condition is false, `NgIf` removes its host element from the DOM, detaches it from DOM events (the attachments that it made), detaches the component from Currin change detection, and destroys it.
 The component and DOM nodes can be garbage-collected and free up memory.

 ### Why *remove* rather than *hide*?